gkaf89/NCC-Trainings/Courses/docs/openmp/exercise-2.md

 #### <u>Shared variable</u>

  - All the threads have access to the shared variable.
- - By default in the parallel region, all the variables are considered as a shared variable expect the loop iteration counter variables.
+ - By default, in the parallel region, all the variables are considered shared variables except the loop iteration counter variables.

 !!!
 Note

-	Shared variables should be handled carefully; otherwise it causes race conditions in the program.
+	Shared variables should be handled carefully; otherwise, it causes race conditions in the program.

 <figure markdown>
 ![](../figures/shared-white.png){align=center width=500}